Are you a Pinterest junkie? Have you tried cleaning tip after tip to save money?

 Seriously.
 It’s awesome.
 The only thing I love more than vinegar is hot vinegar mixed with an equal amount of blue Dawn (the real blue Dawn) and poured in a spray bottle.

 I can’t attribute this recipe to any one site because I’ve seen it everywhere.
 I “discovered” this recipe long before I started blogging and paying attention to things like “source.”
 This is just my way of saying that this stuff works.
 This recipe is what started me on my DIY homemaking journey.
-It’s the gateway drug of the DIY world.
+It’s the gateway drug of the homemade cleaner DIY world.

 Affiliate links are included for your convenience.

 I heat a 1/2 cup of white vinegar for 2 minutes in the microwave.

 Then I pour it into a spray bottleand add 1/2 cup Blue Dawn.
 Shake gently to mix and it’s ready to use.
 I don’t know why but only blue Dawn works for me.
 I have seen other bloggers say that other brands work for them.
 Not for me.